 Chromosorb 102, 6 ft x 1/4 in. stainless steel, 80/100 mesh.
 Similar results were obtained using a 5 ft x 1/4 in. stainless steel, 80/100 mesh, Porapak QS column.

 An electronic integrator is used to calculate peak areas.

-- Helium (purified) is used as the carrier gas.
+- c.
+Helium (purified) is used as the carrier gas.

 A standard dilution scheme using pure CO2 is listed for 5-L gas bags:

 ppm Standard CO2 volume (mL) Airvolume (mL) Blank 0 4,000 1,248 5 4,000 2,494 10 4,000 4,975 20 4,000 9,901 20 2,000 19,608 40 2,000

 Always prepare a blank standard from the compressed air to account for potential CO2 contamination.
 Other dilution schemes using smaller or larger gas bags and gas volumes can be used.
 Standards should be prepared in concentrations that bracket the sample concentrations.